 Eel Scales, 50x magnification, transmitted light, crossed polarizers with a selenite plate.

 The European eel, Anguilla anguilla, is currently red-listed as a critically threatened species by the International Union for Conservation of Nature’s Threatened Species.The listed reason is commercial overharvesting.
-In other words, we ate them all.
+In other words, we almost ate all of them.

 According to A Manual of Microscopical Mounting, fish scales for polariscope must be balsam or fluid mounted (Martin 1872).
 The author additionally recommends that mucous must be removed from the scales when they have been freshly collected.
 This is because fish slime is extremely difficult to remove without damaging a scale after it has dried.